marcguery/varif/README.md

        --prot-window-before 5 --prot-window-after 5
    ```

-4. Save alleles falling in a gene and differentially distributed between families (at least one true reference in a family and a true mutated sample in the other) with protein sequences including 5 amino acids before and after each allele.
+4. Save alleles falling in a gene and differentially distributed between families (at least one sample with the allele in a family and one sample without it in another one) with protein sequences including 5 amino acids before and after each allele.

    ```bash
    varif -vcf my_vcf.vcf -gff my_gff.gff -fasta my_fasta.fasta \